IMERSS/biodiversity-change-protocol/content/en/docs/Inferring_extirpation_risk/_index.md

 Another metric that might be considered in evaluating extirpation risk is detection frequency or sighting rate.
-Whether a species was observed only once historically, or multiple times, before going unreported, might affect our prior belief in the likelihood of its persistence or extirpation.
+Whether a species was observed only once historically, or multiple times, before going unreported, might influence our prior belief in the likelihood of its persistence or extirpation.

-* If there are many records vouching for a species' historical occurrence, we might have greater confidence that it was a well established population.
+* If there are many records vouching for a species' historical occurrence, we might have greater confidence that it was a well established population

-* If a species is only reported once or twice, it may have been poorly, or perhaps it is simply rare and overlooked.
+* If a species is only reported once or twice, historical populations may have been small or non-viable, or perhaps the species is simply rare and overlooked

-Sighting rate as prior knowledge is very useful and can be used to calculate extinction probabilities.
+Sighting rates constitute useful prior knowledge and can be used to calculate extinction probabilities.